 By following these tips, you can create a successful digital product prototype that effectively demonstrates the core functionality and user experience of your product and helps you refine and improve it before launching it to the market.

-- Gather user feedback: One of the most effective ways to test the functionality of your prototype is to gather feedback from potential users.
+- Gather user feedback: One of the most effective ways to test the functionality of your prototype is to gather feedback from potential users just like you would during a beta test.
 You can do this through surveys, focus groups, or individual user testing sessions.
 User feedback can help you identify any usability issues and areas for improvement.

 - Conduct user studies: User studies are more in-depth evaluations of your prototype that involve observing users as they interact with the product.
 User studies can be conducted in a lab setting or in the field, depending on your goals and resources.